craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 I wanted the freedom to do what Tucker couldn't, which is bust his Kobolds to fucking bits.
 These shits work the best metals and have captured / partnered with a primordial idol.
 They watch deadly rooms behind walls of impenetrable yet transparent and thin rock.
 They *want* you here.
 So they can torture you.
 But not your players, again, this should be a goofy / fun **and** dark / stormy night.

+For the purposes of running this module "from the book"; No matter where the players ascend from, they enter somewhere on the next level presented here – some intervention by the fates, perhaps.

+You *must know* that the levels presented here only explore the tip of this massive structure.
+When your players go off-script, feel free to build something you think is on theme, or rip something from further along (and then mark it – now you'll have to replace *it* before they get there).
+I've tried to include notes on my designs throughout.

 ### The Kobold's Goals
 1. First and foremost, the Kobolds of Kailkeep want to protect themselves.
 Their collective survival is the most important thing to them both as a collective and individually; a Kobold values their clutchmate's security over their own life if they fucked up and got caught out.
 2. Secondarily, the Kobolds want to gain more power than they have now.
 Again, this is true of the individual and the collective, some Kobolds run the Hells for a chance for a change of fate, and all Kobolds want Kobolds to rule Alaturmen, just like everyone else does, right?